-These profits might be increased by the Company's restricting themselves to the China trade, and totally abandoning the trade with India, upon which there has been a loss in each of the last nine years, amounting in the whole period to £2,182,606; but the objection to such a measure is, that the India trade is a principal channel for the remittance of political funds from India.
+These profits might be increased by the Company's restricting themselves to the China trade, and totally abandoning the trade with India, upon which there has been a loss in each of the last nine years, amounting in the whole period to $\pounds 2,182,606$; but the objection to such a measure is, that the India trade is a principal channel for the remittance of political funds from India.

-The aggregate payments required to be made in England, out of commercial funds, on the Company's own account, political and commercial, exclusive of the cost of merchandize exported, amounts, as per margin, to about four millions seven hundred thousand pounds; and that without reference, of course, to tea duties, the account of which is kept distinct both as a receipt and as a disbursement, and therefore does not affect the question of the remittance.

-2 F 2 thousand
+The aggregate payments required to be made in England, out of commercial funds, on the Company's own account, political and commercial, exclusive of the cost of merchandize exported, amounts, as per margin, to about four millions seven hundred 2 F 2 thousand

-^{} Political, on an average, £3,010,518, which is likely rather to increase than diminish.
-From which, however, must be deducted receipts on the separate account of the territory, about £300,000 per annum, thus reducing the political charge to£2,710,518
+Political, on an average, £3,010,518, which is likely rather to increase than diminish.
+From which, however, must be deducted receipts on the separate account of the territory, about $\pm 300,000$ per annum, thus reducing the political charge to £2,710,518 thousand pounds; and that without reference, of course, to tea duties, the account of which is kept distinct both as a receipt and as a disbursement, and therefore does not affect the question of the remittance.